- chlorpromazine hydrochloride

 Cimetidine has been reported to both increase and decrease the effects of chlorpromazine.

-At high dosage, chlorpromazine reduces the response to hypoglycaemic agents and dosage of the latter may need increasing.
+Anti-diabetic agents: concomitant administration of high chlorpromazine doses (100mg/day) and anti-diabetic agents can lead to an increase in blood sugar levels (decreased insulin release).
 Forewarn the patient and advise increased self-monitoring of blood and urine levels.
 If necessary, adjust the anti-diabetic dosage during and after discontinuing neuroleptic treatment.

 Topical gastrointestinal agents (magnesium, aluminium and calcium salts, oxides and hydroxides): decreased GI absorption of phenothiazine neuroleptics.
 Do not administer phenothiazine neuroleptics simultaneously with topical GI agents (administer more than 2 hours apart if possible).